playgnd/mysql-playground/README.md

 aliases rehash
 ```

-2. List out the aliases new aliases available
+2. List out the aliases you have available

 ```
 aliases list --local